liquid-labs/dmd-readme-api/README.md

 <details>
   <summary>The above examples should get you started and my "just work" in many cases.
 Expand this section for additional details..</summary>

 - The 'template' settings aren't really effective yet, but we'll implement them in the template soon if there's a demand.
-(I belivee it may take a chance to jsdoc2md, but need to look into it more.)
+(I believe it may take a chance to jsdoc2md, but need to look into it more.)
 Also, again, you don't need to specify the plugin in both places.
 - You probably don't need to worry about the 'sourceType' or tags' sections.
 You can almost always leave them as is.
 - Refer [jsdoc2markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) for details on the `jsdoc.config.json` file.
 It's basically where you configure where to read the files and, optionally, register the plugin.